8th Grade English

 Dear Parents,

-I am asking that you provide a spiral notebook which will be kept in our classroom for their journal writing and pencils.
-As a second year middle school teacher, I can tell you that students coming to class with something to write with is an issue.
+I am asking that you provide a 1 1/2 to 2 inch binder, loose leaf notebook paper, and dividers, which will be kept in the students' lockers for their journal writing and pencils.
+As an experienced middle school teacher, I can tell you that students coming to class with something to write with is an issue.
 Please help me in my effort to teach your child and make sure that they know they need something to write with EVERY DAY!
 Pencils are the best choice.
 Pens are sloppy and don’t allow much room for mistakes.

-When your child leaves my room in the spring of 2012, I want them to be ready to move to the high school confident in their reading and writing abilities.
+When your child leaves my room in the spring, I want them to be ready to move to the high school confident in their reading and writing abilities.
 I will do everything I can to help them in their efforts to be better readers and writers.

 I am looking forward to working with your child this year and hope that we will all learn how much the written word influences all of our lives now and through the rest of our education as life long learners.